dialogic-godot/dialogic/README.md

 Dialogic is very simple to use, try it a bit and you will quickly understand how to master it.

 ## 📖 v1.0 Documentation

-**Note:** ⚠️ This documentation is valid only for the v1.0 branch. ⚠️

 The `Dialogic` class exposes methods allowing you to control the plugin: